 Vaping Takes Control of Teens

 The teen vaping epidemic persists.
-The government, media, and schools must do a better job in educating the young malleable minds of teenagers through informative advertising strategies.
+The government, media, and schools must do a better job in educating the young malleable minds of teenagers.
 This year the rate of teen e-cigarette users more than doubled since 2017, according to the University of Michigan.
 The University gathered research on how much high school students used nicotine over different time periods.
 In 2017, 8% of 10th graders used nicotine in the last month.
 In 2019, that number almost tripled at 20% using nicotine.

 When the nicotine issue was addressed to the secretary of health and human professions in the White House, Alex Azar II, called for an insufficient proposition.
 He claimed he will draft a ban on most flavored e-cigarettes like mint and menthol.
 Dr. Sharon Levy is mistaken to believe the flavor ban is effective because what will stop teens from using other flavors?
 Teens aren’t addicted to the taste of e-cigarettes, but the nicotine in them.
 Companies will just figure out a way around the ban too.